 Asparagus fell out of favor after 300 AD, reappearing in the 11th century in Germany's monastery gardens and prepared by monks for use as a herbal medicine.

-It was not until the reign of Louis XIV the French Sun King, whose hot houses were filled with asparagus for his year round enjoyment, that asparagus regained popularity in Europe as a luxury vegetable reserved for the tables of nobles and the various royal courts.
+It was not until the reign of Louis XIV the French Sun King, whose hot houses in the 17th century were filled with asparagus for his year round enjoyment, that asparagus regained popularity in Europe as a luxury vegetable reserved for the tables of nobles and the various royal courts.

-There are multiple 'White Asparagus Menu's' in five star restaurants and local pubs, asparagus competitions with "Kings" and "Queens" judged and crowned by the size of the asparagus stalk they have either grown or bought, asparagus peeling contests, asparagus seminars and cooking courses, festivals, tours, road side asparagus booths and of course a choice of 'Asparagus Routes'.
+There are hundreds of different recipes, multiple White Asparagus Menu's in five star restaurants as well as bars, asparagus competitions with "Kings" and "Queens" judged and crowned by the size of the asparagus stalk they have either grown or bought.
+Asparagus peeling contests, asparagus seminars, cooking courses, festivals, tours, road side asparagus booths and of course a choice of 'Asparagus Routes'.

 Some of them more than a little bizarre.
+Asparagus ice cream?

-White and green asparagus come from the same plant, the green variety however, grown in flat beds exposed to the sun, has a long history and is still the most popular worldwide, whereas Germany's favorite white asparagus is more tender and creamy than green asparagus with a sweeter taste.
+White and green asparagus are the same plant.
+The green variety grown in flat beds exposed to the sun has a long history, and is still the most popular worldwide, whereas Germany's favorite white asparagus is more tender and creamy with a sweeter taste.